LordEidi/wombag/README.md

 ## Configuration ##

-All parameters which can be configured right now are in the file *config.js*.
+All parameters which can be configured right now are in the file *wombag.config.js*.
+A default configuration file will be written on the first run of the application.

 ## How to run ##